-- Gender-based violence (GBV) is an umbrella term for any harmful act that is perpetrated against people on the basis of their gender or their perceived gender.
-It disproportionately impacts women, girls, and gender non-conforming people. - People with disabilities must be able to live their lives free from gender-based violence (GBV).
+- Gender-based violence (GBV) is an umbrella term for any acts of or threats of violence that are perpetrated against people on the basis of their gender or their perceived gender.
+It disproportionately impacts women, girls, and gender nonconforming people. - People with disabilities must be able to live their lives free from gender-based violence (GBV).